mxabierto/madison/INSTALL.OSX.md

 1. Set up the vhost and database

-1. Copy `.env.example` to `.env.local` and add your mysql credentials
+1. Copy `.env.example.php` to `.env.local.php` and add your mysql credentials

 1. Run `php artisan migrate` and `php artisan db:seed` from the root directory to set up the database.